 This is why Invotec has developed a strategy designed to guide business owners through the Essential Eight Maturity Model, ensuring you’re equipped to identify, review, and implement reliable cybersecurity measures.
 By taking advantage of Invotec’s resources and mastering the Essential Eight, you can create true cyber resilience for your company.

 Read on to learn about the foundations of the Essential Eight Maturity Model and the steps you need to take to protect your business from cyber threats.

 What is the Essential Eight Maturity Model?

-The “maturity” portion of the model refers to the three maturity levels it is based on.
-Meant to help businesses better track how well they are following the Essential Eight Maturity Model, these levels are clearly defined in line with each of the Eight strategies.
-The maturity level definitions are as follows:
+The “maturity” portion of the model refers to the three maturity levels upon which the Essential Eight are based.
+Designed to give you a clear picture of how well you are following the Essential Eight Maturity Model, the levels are defined as follows:

 - Maturity Level One: Partly aligned with the intent of mitigation strategy.

 - Maturity Level Two: Mostly aligned with the intent of mitigation strategy.